zub2/somfy-tools/README.md

 ## Tests

 There are also some tests in the directory `test`.
 They can be run either via the build system (e.g. `make test`) or by running the executable `tests` directly.

+## librts

+The reusable parts are being factored out into librts.
+The original code was written in a way that allows the compiler to inline and optimize it.
+E.g. Templates were used in place of virtual methods.
+I did not want to lose this, so still a lot of the code is in headers and it will end up inlined in the appliaction.
+But the point of librts is in allowing reuse of the code, not so much in sharing the code.
+That's why only static library is built by default.

+The library contains two layers:

+* low-lewel: this allows access to pretty much all classes, in the same way as they have been used in somfy-tools
+* high-level interface: this adds an interface on top of the low-level interface.
+The virtual calls are added on top, so the internals can still be inlined and optimized.
+This is used in gpio-somfy-transmitter (see subprojects/librts/include/rts/FrameTransmitterFactory.h).
+Eventually a decoder will be accessible in the same way.

 ## Links